-A Word from the Director, Spring 2023
+A Word from the Director, Fall 2023

 Director Jamsheed Choksy, Interim Chair and Distinguished Professor of Central Eurasian Studies at Indiana University, gives his thoughts on this year's activities.